Lily-G1/DevSecOps-Project/README.md

    git checkout dev
    ```
 3. Install MySQL and set up password and database (see setup instructions in the MySQL_setup file)
 4. Open two seperate terminals & navigate into the /client and /api directories respectively
+5. In the /client/.env file, update the value of REACT_APP_API with your machine's IP address
-5. In the /api/.env file, update the value of the variable 'DB_PASSWORD' with your MySQL password
+6. In the /api/.env file, update the value of DB_PASSWORD with your MySQL password
-6. In the /api terminal, download dependencies first, then start backend:
+7. In the /api terminal, download dependencies & start backend:
    ```
     rm -rf node_modules package-lock.json  (nuke dependencies)
     npm install
     npm start
    ```

-7. In the /client/.env file, update the value of REACT_APP_API with your machine's IP address
-8. In the /client terminal, download dependencies and start frontend:
+8. In the /client terminal, download dependencies & start frontend:
    ```
    rm -rf node_modules package-lock.json
    npm install